Classification of Lagrangian planes in generalised Kummer manifolds: Notations and preliminaries

-\begin{thm}[\cite{BayerMac} Thm.
-1.3,\cite{MMYsomeModuli} Thm.
-0.0.2] Let $S$ be a smooth projective \KKK or abelian surface and let $v\in H^*_{alg}(S,\Z)$.\\ If $\sigma\in \Stab (S)$ is generic (does not lie on a wall with respect to $v$) then there is a coarse moduli space $\M{\sigma}{v}$ for $\cM\sigma v$ as a normal projective irreducible variety, parametrising the S-equivalence classes, with $\mathbb{Q}$-factorial singularities. \end{thm} To control singularities, one can observe that if non-empty the moduli space of stable objects must be smooth of the expected dimension $v^2+2$, since deformations of simple sheaves on a surface are unobstructed.
-The primitivity of $v$ plays a central role: if $v$ is primitive then semistable and stable objects coincide, so that the moduli spaces are smooth of the expected dimension $v^2+2$.
-The non-primitive case is singular, but we have at least the following description: \begin{thm}[\cite{MMP} Thm.
-2.15] Let $v=mv_0\in H_{alg}^*(X,\Z)$ be a Mukai vector, with $v_0$ primitive and $m>0$ and let $\sigma\in \Stab(X)$ a generic stability condition with respect to $v$.
-Then \begin{enumerate} \item The coarse moduli space $\M{\sigma}{v}$ is non-empty if and only if $v^2+2\geq0$ \item $\Ms \sigma v\neq \emptyset$ and $\dim \M \sigma v=v^2+2$ if and only if $m=1$ or $v_0^2>0$ . \end{enumerate} \end{thm} and \begin{prop}[from \cite{BayerMac} Lemma 6.6] Let $v\in H^*(X,\Z)$ be of the form $v=mv_0$, with $v_0^2=0$ and $m>1$.
-Then \end{prop}
+As detailed in \cite{SequivMacr}, fixed a stability condition $\sigma\in \Stab(S)$, a phase $\phi\in\R$ and a Mukai vector $v\in H^*_{alg}(S,\Z)$ one can define moduli stacks $\cM\sigma v$ that parametrise S-equivalence classes of semistable objects of Mukai vector $v$ and phase $\phi$ (which we will always assume to be $\phi=1$).
+For generic (meaning, not lying on any wall) stability conditions , these stacks admit coarse projective moduli spaces: \begin{thm}[\cite{BayerMac} Thm.
+1.3,\cite{MMYsomeModuli} Theorem 1.4 ] Let $S$ be a smooth projective \KKK or abelian surface and let $v\in H^*_{alg}(S,\Z)$.
+If $\sigma\in \Stab (S)$ is generic (does not lie on a wall with respect to $v$) then there is a coarse moduli space $\M{\sigma}{v}$ for $\cM\sigma v$ which is a normal projective irreducible variety, parametrising the S-equivalence classes, with $\mathbb{Q}$-factorial singularities. \end{thm} Singularities correspond to strictly semistable sheaves, as simple sheaves are unobstructed and therefore the moduli space of stable objects $\Ms{\sigma}{v}$ (if non-empty) is smooth of the expected dimension $v^2+2$.
+If $v$ is primitive, then semistable and stable objects coincide, so that the moduli space $\M{\sigma}{v}$ is smooth of the expected dimension $v^2+2$.

+The non-primitive case is described in the following theorem where $S$ is a K3 surface.
+In the case of $S$ abelian surface an analogous result holds true. \begin{thm}[\cite{MMP} Theorem 2.15] Let $v=mv_0\in H_{alg}^*(S,\Z)$ be a Mukai vector, with $v_0$ primitive and $m>0$ and let $\sigma\in \Stab(S)$ a generic stability condition with respect to $v$.
+Then \begin{enumerate} \item The coarse moduli space $\M{\sigma}{v}$ is non-empty if and only if $v^2+2\geq0$ \item $\Ms \sigma v\neq \emptyset$ and $\dim \M \sigma v=v^2+2$ if and only if $m=1$ or $v_0^2>0$ . \end{enumerate} \end{thm} \begin{rmk} In the case of abelian surfaces, as there are no rigid objects (after \cite[Lemma 15.1]{BridgelandK3}), so the inequality $v^2+2\geq 0$ is replaced by $v^2\geq 0$. \end{rmk}